IBM/blockchainbean2/README.md

 ![packageFile](/docs/successInstall.png)

- 8. Next, it's time to instantiate.
+## Step 4.
+Instantiate Contract
 You guessed it.
+Next, it's time to instantiate.

   Click on *+ Instantiate*